 - Understand the offer procedure

 - Write a legally binding job offer letter

 Making the job offer

-Once you've made a decision, contact the successful candidate as soon as possible, delays may give the successful applicant more time to consider alternative offers.
+Once you've made a decision, contact the successful candidate as soon as possible – delays may give them more time to consider alternative offers.
 You'll need to negotiate job salary and conditions that you're both satisfied with.

-The initial job offer is usually verbal.
-It must then be supported with a written letter of offer (see template below).
+Although the initial job offer is usually verbal, it must then be supported with a written letter of offer.

-Once the applicant has accepted the position, it is important to notify all of the unsuccessful applicants and offer feedback if it is requested.
-Not only is this a basic courtesy, it often leaves applicants with a positive view of your company for the future.
+Once the applicant has accepted the position, notify all of the unsuccessful applicants and provide feedback if it's requested.
+Not only is this a basic courtesy, it will leave applicants with a positive view of your company for the future.

 A written letter of offer needs to be prepared and then signed by the new employee as an official documented acceptance of the offer prior to them starting employment.
 The letter should briefly state: